liferay/liferay-docs-dxp-cloud/user/articles/03-services/04-web-server-service.markdown

 header-id: web-server-service-nginx
 ---

-## Environment Variables

-This service has no specific environment variables custom to Liferay DXP Cloud.
-All environment variables and other forms of configuration for Nginx can be found in official Nginx documentation and customized by using configuration in the `config` directory or environment variables in the LCP.json file.

 # Web Server Service (Nginx)

 The Nginx web server functions as a gateway from the open Internet to your DXP